Meta-atom library#

 # Since the supercell is larger, it requires more Fourier terms to ensure accuracy.

-expansion = basis.generate_expansion(
+expansion = fmmax.generate_expansion(

-u=basis.X * challenge.component.spec.pitch * 8,
+u=fmmax.X * challenge.component.spec.pitch * 8,

-v=basis.Y * challenge.component.spec.pitch,
+v=fmmax.Y * challenge.component.spec.pitch,

 ),